 Each application is assessed on its own merit in the context of demonstrated community need and subject to the availability of funding.
-The Branch does not rank or compare applicants through a competitive adjudication process.
+The branch does not rank or compare applicants through a competitive adjudication process.
 Grants are awarded as applications are received and reviewed.
 An application does not guarantee any level of funding and the requested amount may not be approved.
 The amount approved may vary from year to year.

 Applicants that submit late or incomplete applications may not be funded.
-An application is considered complete when the application and all supporting documents have been received by the Branch.
-Supporting documents may be attached within the online application or submitted by email (to CommunityGamingGrants@gov.bc.ca) within two weeks of the application submission date.
+An application is considered complete when the application and all supporting documents have been received by the branch.
+Supporting documents must be attached within the online application.